aimms/how-to/C_Evolution/index.rst

 AIMMS software has evolved over time, to match arising user needs and changes in the industry.
-As we make changes to available features, adding new ones and deprecating old ones, you may need guidance in adapting your models.
-These topics help you prepare your apps for what's to come.
+As we make changes to available features, you may need guidance in upgrading software versions, or adapting your models.
+These topics help you prepare your apps for upgrades and deprecations.

 .. toctree::
    :maxdepth: 1